Business Succession Planning: Three Suggestions and Why the Biggest Threats May Be Connected to Your CPAs

 You may also discover during this time that some family members are passionate about certain components of the business, while others are most capable of handling other aspects.

-Most importantly, by involving your family members, you may come to realize that a succession plan that keeps the business in the family is might not be the best decision after all, and that, ultimately, it would be best to sell.
+Most importantly, by involving your family members, you may come to realize that a succession plan that keeps the business in the family is might not be the best decision after all, and that.
+Ultimately, it may be best to sell.

 Communication is key to creating and implementing a plan that will help your business thrive while keeping your family dynamic strong.